echeran/smile-of-murugan/webbook/chapter13.md

-reader there is apart from the direct acoustic effect of the soundsa subconscious association between the palatal cluster -éc- and things which are bizarre, uncouth, dangerous, deadly, e.g. *añcal* 1 There have always been voices strongly critical of Kampaṉ, some of them taking the shape of crude folk-sayings like *kampan-*vampan "K.- the bombastic talker", or stanzas like the one ascribed to Kālamēkam: *nārāyaṇanai* *nārāyaṇ* enrē kampan. *nēvāka vārenrāl* varrenpen *välenrān vallenpēn* *naranenrāl narrenpen* “if K. could say Nārāyaṇ for (the correct) Nārāyaṇaṇ, then I shall say *var* for *var*. . .". etc.

-"fear", *kaňcam* “trick”, *kiňci* “crocodile", *naňcam* “poison", *paňcam* “famine”, *piйcam* “killing”, *muňcal* “dying", *vaňcanam* "trick", *vaňcalam* "serpent" etc. The sound-symbolism is found,
+reader there is apart from the direct acoustic effect of the soundsa subconscious association between the palatal cluster -éc- and things which are bizarre, uncouth, dangerous, deadly, e.g. *añcal* "fear", *kaňcam* “trick”, *kiňci* “crocodile", *naňcam* “poison", *paňcam* “famine”, *piйcam* “killing”, *muňcal* “dying", *vaňcanam* "trick", *vaňcalam* "serpent" etc. The sound-symbolism is found,